-Anxiety Disorders: Treatable regardless of the Severity of Comorbid Alcohol DependenceSchadé A. · Marquenie L.A. · van Balkom A.J.L.M. · Koeter M.W.J.b · de Beurs E.c · van Dyck R. · van den Brink W.b
+Anxiety Disorders: Treatable regardless of the Severity of Comorbid Alcohol DependenceSchadé A.a · Marquenie L.A.a · van Balkom A.J.L.M.a · Koeter M.W.J.b · de Beurs E.c · van Dyck R.a · van den Brink W.b

 aDepartment of Psychiatry and Institute for Extramural Medicine, VU University Medical Centre, GGZ-Buitenamstel, Amsterdam, bAcademic Medical Centre, University of Amsterdam, Amsterdam Institute for Addiction Research, Amsterdam, and cLeiden University Medical Centre, Leiden, The Netherlands

 - Buy Cloud Access for unlimited viewing via different devices